RichieGarafola/NFA-NotFinancialAdvice/Resources/Project3 Installation Guide.md

     conda update conda
     ```

-3. Create a fresh Conda environment to use with project3.
+3. Create a fresh Conda environment to use with NFA.

     ```shell
-    conda create -n project3 python=3.7 anaconda
+    conda create -n NFA python=3.7 anaconda
     ```

 4. Activate the new environment.

     ```shell
-    conda activate project3
+    conda activate NFA
     ```

-5. Install the project3 dependencies following the guide above.
+5. Install the NFA dependencies following the guide above.

 ---